 The heavily-marketed publication of American Dirt by Jeanine Cummins has caused quite a stir.
 Promoted as one of the best books of the season by its publisher, it was also picked as an Oprah’s Book Club selection setting it up to be a big hit.
 Soon after publication, though, many critics questioned its literary merit, accusing it of dealing in stereotypes about the migrant experience and having cardboard characters.
 As is often the case, the controversy has been an agent for popularity, and American Dirt currently has many holds on it.
 Whether you’re waiting for your hold to be filled so you can judge for yourself, or would like to read a title that has been more well-received by the literary community, check out one of the books below.

 Even attempting to cross the border with a group is no guarantee of safe passage.
 A finalist for the 2005 Pulitzer Prize, Urrea’s work is the true story of a group of men who attempted a border crossing through the Devil’s Highway, a region in southern Arizona that is so dangerous that even U.S. Border Control is reluctant to travel through it.
 26 men started the journey, only 12 survived.
+You can also check out this title as eAudiobook on Overdrive/Libby and as eBook on Overdrive/Libby.

 The fictional tale of Liborio, a young man who illegally immigrates to the U.S. in search of a better life, is a then and now look at the immigrant experience.
 Featuring flashbacks of his troubled life in Mexico, Liborio contrasts those with moments of his present life in the city trying to reinvent himself.